IU1 Educational Campus at Waynesburg

 For more information, or if you have any questions, please feel free to contact:

-Assistant Executive Director and Principal/Supervisor of Education, IU1 Educational Campus at Waynesburg
+Supervisor of Special Education/Principal, IU1 Educational Campus at Waynesburg

 Office: 724-938-3241 ext.
 621